Jennifer Gardner, Waite Arboretum, University of Adelaide, South Australia

-Almost evergreen; upright branches, open canopy; medium-size light green leaves, few turning yellow/orange in late August.
+Almost evergreen; upright branches, open canopy; medium-sized light green leaves, few turning yellow/orange in late August.
 The Arboretum specimen, 55 years old, has a height of ~14 m, spread ~11 m.
 It is a natural hybrid occurring to C. & EC.
 U.S.A.

 Q. lobata valley oak, California white oak

-Deciduous or semi-evergreen; medium sized lobed leaves; comes into leaf very early in August.
-The Arboretum specimens, 50 years old, have heights ~12 m, spreads ~12 m.
+Deciduous or semi-evergreen; medium-sized lobed leaves; comes into leaf very early in August.
+The Arboretum specimens, 50 years old, have heights ~12 m, and spreads ~12 m.
 In its native habitat, it is the largest North American oak, typically 10 – 25 m but may attain 30 m and live up to 500+ years.
 It is reported as drought resistant, with several vertical roots that tap groundwater and extensive horizontal root branches: vertical root depth has been recorded as deep as 26 m in some individuals (Howard, 1992).
 It is endemic to California in areas with rainfall ranging from 140 mm to 2030 mm.

 Semi-deciduous; medium size leaves.
-The Arboretum specimen, 12 years old, has height ~7 m, spread ~3 m and is showing promise.
+The Arboretum specimen, 12 years old, has a height ~7 m, spread ~3 m and is showing promise.
 It is native to Mexico.

 Q. pubescens Downy oak

-Deciduous to semi-evergreen; medium sized, lobed leaves.
+Deciduous to semi-evergreen; medium-sized, lobed leaves.
 The Arboretum specimen, 30 years old, has a height ~12 m, spread ~7 m.
 The dead leaves are retained till spring, which detracts from its otherwise attractive appearance.
 It is native to E., C. & S. Europe, N. Turkey.

 Q. robur English oak

 Deciduous; wide spreading; medium-size, lobed leaves; dead leaves retained till spring.
 The Arboretum specimen, 75 years old, has a height ~11 m, spread ~16 m.
-There are many cultivars including ‘Fastigiata’ which is also doing well in the Arboretum, at 12 years old, it has a height ~7 m, spread ~1.5 m and has potential for very narrow situations.
+There are many cultivars including ‘Fastigiata’ which is also doing well in the Arboretum, at 12 years old, it has a height ~7 m, spread ~1.5 m and has the potential for very narrow situations.
 It has a wide natural distribution from Europe to Iran.

 Q. suber cork oak

-Q. wislizenii interior live oak, dwarf / scrub interior live oak, Sierra live oak
+Q. wislizenii interior live oak, dwarf/scrub interior live oak, Sierra live oak

 Semi-evergreen to almost evergreen; leaves glossy dark green, persisting for two years, small with entire or finely toothed margins; early leafing.
-The Arboretum specimens, 50 years old, have heights ~11 m, spreads ~11 m.
+The Arboretum specimens, 50 years old, have heights ~11 m, and spreads ~11 m.